whitneyburton/portfolios/students/patrickmedaugh.md

 Playing a Part

-On Friday August 7th I delivered a lighting talk “An Intro to	MongoDB” On Tuesdays July 7, 14, 21 I ran JavaScript study session after	school On Saturday July 18th the ultimate group organized at Cheesman park
+On Friday August 7th I delivered a lighting talk “An Intro to	MongoDB”

+On Tuesdays July 7, 14, 21 I ran JavaScript study session after	school

+On Saturday July 18th the ultimate group organized at Cheesman park

+I attended the newcomer meet and greet before module to welcome new students

 Review